Gordshem Dona

-Gordshem Dona, sometimes written Goshen, Godshen or Donna (born 27 August 1996 or 7 June 1997) is a Vanuatuan footballer who plays as a defender for Vanuatuan club Malampa Revivors and the Vanuatu national team.
+Gordshem Dona, sometimes written Goshen, Godshen or Donna (born 27 August 1996) is a Vanuatuan footballer who plays as a defender for Vanuatuan club Malampa Revivors and the Vanuatu national team.

 Club career

 Donna started his career with the Teouma Academy, the national academy of Vanuatu.
 He started his career with Yatel and after one season he joined Vanuatuan top outfit Amicale.

-National team
+International career

 In 2017 Donna was called up for the Vanuatu national football team.
 He made his debut on November 23, 2017, in a 1–0 loss against Estonia when he played the whole 90 minutes.